kolenaIO/kolena/docs/dataset/quickstart.md

 `datapoint.condition` to create test cases based on the condition field.
 Click the check mark to save your test cases to your Quality Standard.

 You will now see that your dataset has been organized into test cases based on the category field.
-Any Evaluation Criteria you define will be calculated on each test case.
+Any Metrics you define will be calculated on each test case.

 <figure markdown>
 ![Creating Test Cases](../assets/images/quickstart-create-test-cases.gif)